django/deps/draft/orm-field-api-related-improvement.rst

 This type of design limitation made it difficult to add support for composite primarykey or working with relationField/genericRelations very annoying as it produces inconsistant behaviour and a very hard implementation to maintain.

-Also there are such case is the many-to-many intermediary model.
-Even though the pair of ForeignKeys in this model identifies uniquely each relationship, an additional field is required by the ORM to identify individual rows.
-While this isn't a real problem when the underlying database schema is created by Django, it becomes an obstacle as soon as one tries to develop a Django application using a legacy database.

-Since there is already a lot of code relying on the pk property of model instances and the ability to use it in QuerySet filters, it is necessary to implement a mechanism to allow filtering of several actual fields by specifying a single filter.

-The proposed solution is using Virtualfield type, and necessary VirtualField desendent Fields[CompositeField].
+The proposed solution is using Cleanup/provisional RealatedField API, Virtualfield type, and necessary VirtualField desendent Fields[CompositeField].
 The Virtual field type will enclose several real fields within one single object.

 Notes on Porting previous work on top of master: